 A short but beautiful walk from Alstonefield in Staffordshire.
 This 4-mile short loop heads across fields, then down to the River Dove where you can enjoy a nature-filled walk next to the river.

-You’ll enjoy all the wildlife with plenty of birds along the route, from herons, ducks and dippers.
+You’ll enjoy all the wildlife with plenty of birds along the route, from herons to ducks and dippers.
 As well as some dramatic limestone cliffs and hidden caves as the path nears the village of Milldale.
 From here, it’s back up Alstonefield to complete your walk.

 Here you will find details on how to get to the start of the walk at Alstonefield, route information, map, GPX file, plus a detailed step by step guide of the walk.